It’s that time of year when people start goal setting for the new year. It’s only normal, a new year offers the possibility for a new you, right?

 - Start doing more live interviews, such as podcasts and webinars.
 I’m not as shy as I used to be, but living in an RV and not always having an internet or a reliable schedule makes podcasts and webinars are a little more difficult.
 I hope to find a way around that (perhaps planning out a better schedule?) and make time for more of these two things.

 - Create one more product to sell.
 In 2016, I created Making Sense of Affiliate Marketing, and that has completely changed my life and my business.
-I want to think about and create another product to sell in 2017 so that I can continue to diversify my income.
+I want to think about and create another product to sell in the next year so that I can continue to diversify my income.

-What goals are you hoping to reach in 2017?
+What goals are you hoping to reach?
 What goal setting tips do you have to share?